textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 Diagnostics can tell you if any of these necessary functions are disabled.
 You'll see this pre-flight check warning:

-The following PHP functions (which may be necessary to run Textpattern) are disabled on your server… {: .alert-block .warning}
+<span class="warning">The following PHP functions (which may be necessary to run Textpattern) are disabled on your server…</span>

 If so, compare the indicated functions with those in the table below to see if any match and thus need to be enabled.